 To use an elliptical machine, you must be standing and moving throughout the whole workout.

-That may be fine for the first couple of minutes, but the longer your workouts get, the less comfortable such position is going to become in contrast with using a stationary bike, which allows you to sit down in a comfortable manner.
+That may be fine for the first couple of minutes, but the longer your workouts get, the less comfortable such position is going to become in contrast with using a stationary bike, or the more comfy recumbent model, which allows you to sit down in a comfortable manner.

 Can Be Overwhelming